MichalHerda/CPP-QML-Integration-Approach/README.md

-I left this code in a public repository for historical and educational purposes.
-In the future, this design will be refined, especially the QML code
+I left early commits code in a public repository for historical and educational purposes.
+In the future, this design will be redefined, especially the QML code